BenCarter44/Starfish-Network/README.md

 It seeks to combine those into one unified system.
 A completely distributed OS.

-This repository is a proof of concept of the Starfish OS and Architecture.
+This repository is a proof of concept of the Starfish OS and architecture.
 A node can be run as a Docker container by building the provided Dockerfile.

 See the `/docs/general.md` for more information.
 Or, [take a look at the overview blog article](https://codingcando.com/starfish)